-The following example shows a temperature Tag in the Tag Browser and a Temperature component in the Designer.
+The following example shows a pressure Tag in the Tag Browser and a Gauge component in the Designer.
 The value on the Designer component is bound to the Tag and updates in realtime.
 This is just a simple example of how Tag values can be represented in your SCADA designs.

 There are two types of Tag providers; Internal and Remote.
 By default, a fresh Ignition installation will have an internal Tag provider.
 This can be thought of as a standard internal Tag database, and stored in the Ignition Gateway.
 Additionally, it is possible to create Remote Tag Providers, linking one installation of Ignition to the Tags on another Ignition.
 This ability opens up some very flexible architectures.

 Tag User Defined Types (UDTs) provide an object-oriented approach to Tag building, allowing you to define parameterized data types, extend and override types, and then rapidly generate instances.
 A change to the type definition is then inherited by all instances, drastically saving time when making routine changes.
 The UDTs are fully supported by Vision templates, which means you can configure templates for your custom data types and take advantage of drag-and-drop binding to rapidly build complex screens.